planetfederal/desktop-documentation/docs/source/system_admins/commandline_install.rst

 .. note::

    One drawback of this type of installation is that there is no visual feedback on the installation progress.
-For this reason, it's recommended to preseed the command with::
+For this reason, it's recommended to precede the command with::

      start "" /wait /b [install command]

-    Using this command, the command prompt will be inactive until the installation is finishes.
+    Using this command, the command prompt will be inactive until the installation is finished.

 Usage examples
 --------------